lujiawang13/WSO-DeepLearning/README.md

 # WSO-DeepLearning (Weakly supervised ordinal deep learning)

+A brief Python version for weakly supervised ordianl deep learning.
+See example is in WSODL Run.py.

 We are still working on the manuscript.
-The code will be uploaded soon.
+The details will be added later.